red-rs/red/readme.md

 ### Performance

-`red` leverages Rust's efficiency for lightning-fast text editing, ensuring that it consumes fewer resources as possble.
+`red` leverages Rust's efficiency for blazing-fast text editing, ensuring that it consumes fewer resources as possble.
 With optimized cursor movement, content redraw, and Tree Sitter integration for highlighting, it ensures a responsive and efficient editing experience.

 ### Mouse Support